-performed by the Jollanar Dance Theatre.

-That evening saw the official opening of the Al Sham The people of Damascus were in high spirits as the parade International Arabian Horse Festival, a grand affair which coincided with the Syrian Independence Day of April included a flamboyant folklore show about a stolen Arabian 17, 1946.
-Groups lined the streets to see the horses as horse and how it was found and retrieved, creatively they snaked along the six-kilometre route.
-The Syrians were rediscovering their equine companions across the centuries in both war and peace.
-They remembered that Without doubt, an exciting and eagerly-awaited event of the Syria's warriors rode to glory on battlefields with their festival was The Grand Sham Arabian Horse Parade held magnificent Arabian horses while defending their land and early afternoon on Wednesday 17th.
-The Old Damascus Show their dignity.
-Interaction between spectators, riders and horses was indeed heart-warming.
-Horses soaked up the Grounds sprang to life as trucks and vehicles transporting 250 precious Arabians rolled in from Syria's 14 provinces attention, receiving masses of loving pats while starring - a record attendance.
-Horses danced and pranced as they in hundreds of selfies.
-Syrians are the king of selfies!
-The were unloaded, people darted here and there carrying eyeparade was sensational.

-catching, multi-coloured saddlery, some proudly brandishing antique swords handed down through the ages.
+That evening saw the official opening of the Al Sham International Arabian Horse Festival, a grand affair which included a flamboyant

+BELOW LEFT Anna Sokolska travelled from Poland for the archery exhibition BELOW RIGHT Ayda J and her filly Maleka at Al Jadaan Stables folklore show about a stolen Arabian horse and how it was found and retrieved, creatively performed by the Jollanar Dance Theatre.

+Without doubt, an exciting and eagerly-awaited event of the festival was The Grand Sham Arabian Horse Parade held early afternoon on Wednesday 17th.
+The Old Damascus Show Grounds sprang to life as trucks and vehicles transporting 250 precious Arabians rolled in from Syria's 14 provinces - a record attendance.
+Horses danced and pranced as they were unloaded, people darted here and there carrying eye-catching, multi-coloured saddlery, some proudly brandishing antique swords handed down through the ages.

 Many of the men, women and children were dressed in traditional costumes while their horses were festooned in Syrian saddlery, making for a kaleidoscope of colours.
-Also, as a show of solidarity with the Syrian people, and to express their love for the country's exceptional Arabian horses, several international visitors borrowed Arabians from the Police Equestrian Club and private breeders to take part in the parade.
+Also, as a show of solidarity with the Syrian people, and to express their love for the country's exceptional

+Arabian horses, several international visitors borrowed Arabians from the Police Equestrian Club and private breeders to take part in the parade.